North Dakota Knife Law – The Complete Guide (In Plain English)

 Fixed Blade Knives

-An automatic knife is defined as any knife which has a spring-loaded mechanism that opens the blade automatically upon pressing a button on the handle or releasing some other form of locking device located on either side of it.
-Examples include butterfly knives (balisongs), OTF knives (out-the-front), and stiletto switchblades with blades up to 3.5 inches long only.
+Automatic or switchblade-style pocket knives are legal for ownership but require a permit for concealed carrying in North Dakota.
+Automatic knives are defined as knives with a spring-loaded mechanism that opens the blade automatically upon pressing a button or releasing some form of locking device.
+Examples include butterfly knives (balisongs), OTF knives (out-the-front), and stiletto switchblades.

 Carrying Pocket Knives in North Dakota